lulo166/lulo166/README.md

 - # An intro of lulo166
 - 👋 Hi, I’m @lulo166
-- 👀 I love video games
+- 👀 I love video games and coding.
 - 🌱 I’m currently learning coding and maths.
-- 💞️ I’m looking to collaborate on video games when I'll be more experienced
+- 💞️ I’m looking to collaborate on video games, or cybersecurity when I'll be more experienced, we'll see, but it will be coding related.
-- 📫 How to reach me, well, you don't.
+- 📫 How to reach me, well, you don't, at leat for now.
 - 🐲 Dragons are cool, and are sacred.
 No bad mouthing and slander, like saying they are not cool.
 - 🎮 I want to do projects in Video Games, I finished my video game EPQ.
 - 🏳 I'm French, so NO white flag jokes, pls.